Technical Report of Mobile Manipulator Robot for Industrial Environments: Hardware Description

 {Auriga’s @Work consists of two electronic boards, one board used in the top section of the robot to control the movement of robot’s arm and one board in the bottom section of the robot to control general movement of the robot which are connected by UART protocol.
 These boards are powered by a four cell 16000 mAH lithium polymer battery.
 Voltage regulators have been used in order to supply the required voltage of different circuits.} \begin{enumerate}

 \item{ \textbf{Arm’s board}}\\ In this board two XL4016 switching regulators supply servo motors, encoders and one AMS1117 supplies 3.3V for ESP32 microcontroller and ICs.
-This board contains one ESP32 microcontroller, two triple 2:1 MUX/DeMUX ICs and two L298N drivers to control the movement of DC motors in the arm section of the robot.
+This board contains one ESP32 microcontroller, two triple 2:1 MUX/DeMUX ICs, and two L298N drivers to control the movement of DC motors in the arm section of the robot.
 Also, The arm section contains four servo motors which are controlled by this board.

-\item{ \textbf{Board located in the body}}\\ In this board two XL4016 switching regulators supply encoders and Nvidia Jetson Nano board(5V) and one linear regulator AMS1117 supply 3.3V for two microcontrollers, ICs, range measurement sensors and gyroscopes.
+\item{ \textbf{Board located in the body}}\\ In this board, two XL4016 switching regulators supply encoders and Nvidia Jetson Nano board(5V), and one linear regulator AMS1117 supplies 3.3V for two microcontrollers, ICs, range measurement sensors, and gyroscopes.
 Gyroscopes and range measurement sensors send data to the desired microcontroller by I2C protocol.
-Also, microcontrollers and Jetson Nano’s connection and data exchange is done by Serial connection using UART protocol.
-Similar to the top section board, designed circuit for controlling DC motors contains L298N driver and a 2:1 MUX/DeMUX IC.
+Also, microcontrollers and Jetson Nano’s connection and data exchange are done by Serial connection using UART protocol.
+Similar to the top section board, the designed circuit for controlling DC motors contains an L298N driver and a 2:1 MUX/DeMUX IC.
 Since we have 5 motors in this section, we have used three drivers.
-It is possible to turn off the motors and turn them back on by switching the emergency switch key available in both boards.
-Designed board for this case contains one or multiple MUX ICs and relays.
-All parts of designing the robot’s boards, designing PCBs using Altium Designer Application and assembling the parts have been done by the Electronics team.
+It is possible to turn off the motors and turn them back on by switching the emergency switch key available on both boards.
+The designed board for this case contains one or multiple MUX ICs and relays.
+All parts of designing the robot’s boards, designing PCBs using the Altium Designer Application, and assembling the parts have been done by the electronics team.

 \end{enumerate}